msalemor/wsl-rust-gtk-desktop-apps/README.md

 ### General Information

 Glade is a tool used to generate GTK inferaces.
-The code is save as XML.
+Glade generates XML describing the interface.
 More informaciton can be found [here](https://glade.gnome.org/).

 ## Sample GTK app with Glade